kogull/Cyber-Lab/docs/lab-setup-instructions.md

 # Lab Setup Instructions

-Welcome to the setup guide for the Cybersecurity Lab Portfolio.
+Welcome to the setup guide for the Cybersecurity Lab.

 ## Table of Contents